Kaaka Muttai

 Kaaka Muttai is a 2015 Indian Tamil-language comedy drama film written, directed and filmed by M. Manikandan, in his directorial debut.
 Jointly produced by Dhanush's Wunderbar Films, Vetrimaaran's Grass Root Film Company and distributed by Fox Star Studios, it stars newcomers J. Vignesh and V. Ramesh in the title roles, alongside Aishwarya Rajesh, Ramesh Thilak, Yogi Babu in supporting roles and Silambarasan in a cameo appearance.
-The film's storyline revolves around two slum children in Chennai, whose desire is to taste a Pizza at Pizza Spot.
+The film's storyline revolves around two slum children in Chennai, whose desire is to taste a pizza at local restaurant, Pizza Spot.

 Vetrimaaran approached Manikandan in a film festival, after he saw one of his short films being screened.
 When asked by Vetrimaaran to develop a script, Manikandan wrote a storyline based on slum children and also inspired incidents from his life.
 Then the team cast real children living in the slum, in order to have a realistic approach.
 Following an official announcement in mid-January 2013, the film began production in that May 2013.
 It was shot in real slums and streets across Chennai within 61 working days.
 The film explores the themes of class-based discrimination, consumerism and media sensationalism.
 The film's soundtrack and score is composed by G. V. Prakash Kumar and editing was done by Kishore Te.

 The film had its world premiere on 5 September 2014 as The Crow's Egg at the 39th Toronto International Film Festival, and was further screened at many other film festival circuits before its worldwide theatrical release on 5 June 2015 as Kaaka Muttai.
 It opened to widespread critical acclaim praising the performances of the cast members, storyline, screenplay, direction and other major technical aspects.
 In addition to the critical and audience response, the film further achieved commercial success at the box-office.
 Kaaka Muttai was occasionally listed at the "Best Tamil Films of 2015".
 It was further considered one of the "25 Greatest Tamil Films of the Decade" by Film Companion; the same website ranked the actors Vignesh and Ramesh's and Aishwarya Rajesh's performance as two of the "100 Greatest Performances of the Decade".
-The film is remade in Marathi as Half Ticket (2016).
+The film was remade in Marathi as Half Ticket (2016).